finbourne/drive-sdk-python-preview/sdk/docs/SearchApi.md

 filter = '' # str |  (optional) (default to '')

     try:
-        # [BETA] Search for a file or folder with a given name and path
+        # [BETA] Search: Search for a file or folder with a given name and path
         api_response = api_instance.search(search_body, page=page, sort_by=sort_by, limit=limit, filter=filter)
         pprint(api_response)
     except ApiException as e: